kkuhn317/sploder-revival/README.md

 Also, to ensure formatting is done correctly, please run `make dev.hook` to install the necessary hooks as well as `composer install`.

+Further, whenever you have updated the schema of the database, please run `make dev.backup.db`, which will update the schema of the database from the Dockerfile.
+If you are running an manual installation, please ensure you run the following Postgres command into `/db/sploder.sql` when you update the database: `pg_dump -U sploder_owner -d sploder --format=p --schema-only --create > /db/sploder.sql`

 ### Docker Installation Method

 - [Composer](https://getcomposer.org/download/)